Skip to main content

 Funded by a grant from the Jewish Heritage Fund for Excellence, the UK-JHFE Holocaust Education Initiative will create opportunities for interdisciplinary content sharing, pedagogical training and collaborative planning.

-The program aims to empower Kentucky teachers to meet the challenges of state-mandated legislation.
-In 2018, the
+The program aims to empower Kentucky teachers to meet the challenges of

 By Jesi Jones-Bowman